EffectOrientedProgramming/book/docs/guide/scalatools.md

 You might see some warnings the first time you run `compile` after installing the repository but you can ignore them.

 ### Running a Program

-(All commands here are run from within the sbt shell)

 `run` displays a list of all executables in the project: